All Episodes

 This according to a field poll released last Friday.

-I think the reason for her decline, the low ratings Congress is getting is that voters here are not seeing any change.
+I think the reason for her decline, the low ratings Congress is getting, is that voters here are not seeing any change.

-Uh it's not just that.
+It's not just that.

-The voters are indeed not seeing change, but they are Also seeing a bunch of spoiled brat little kids masquerading as Democrats.
+The voters are, indeed, not seeing change, but they are also seeing a bunch of spoiled brat little kids masquerading as Democrats.

-They are seeing and hearing nothing but lies, rage and hatred directed toward a man that is not unlikable.
+They are seeing and hearing nothing but lies, rage, and hatred directed toward a man that is not unlikable.

 President Bush may not be popular policy-wise, but nobody in the mainstream of this country hates his guts.